-Corbeau Hangs Interview: ‘I like to call it tragic hope’
+Corbeau Hangs interview: ‘I like to call it tragic hope’

 Q: Finally, is there anything you’d like to add or share with us that we haven’t touched on yet?

 Manuel: Hopefully sooner rather than later we’ll have new stuff to bring to you.
-I also have a side project called Archivo Seis and will be releasing an LP this year.
+I also have a side project called Archivo Seis besides Corbeau Hangs and will be releasing an LP this year.
 My guitarist, Quinn, also has a project in the works called Deceiver.
 Check it out!

 And most importantly I want to thank everyone who has listened to us throughout the last 2 years and we hope our music has meant something to you.
 Like I mentioned, we are very outspoken on issues we believe in so we hope people also resonate with those messages.
 Much love to all!